 In 2011, however, a series of peaceful protests against dictator Gaddafi escalated into a civil war that has been going on ever since, isolating the country even more from the rest of the world.

-Today, nevertheless, the situation in some parts of Libya is improving, a peace agreement has been signed between the parties involved and it looks like travelers are beginning to be welcomed again.
+Today, nevertheless, the situation is improving, a peace agreement has been signed between the parties involved and it looks like travelers are beginning to be welcomed again.

 Lead by Oriol López